 Below are some more details about individual wellness initiatives within our residency program:

 Conferences during Wellness Week focus on improving resident well-being by offering well-rounded talks and activities including laughing yoga, nutrition education, financial seminars, and more!
-Additionally, the Wellness Committee arranges for sponsored exercise classes at local fitness studios and (pre-social distancing) for resident get-togethers during Wellness Week.
+Additionally, the Wellness Committee arranges for sponsored exercise classes at local fitness studios for resident get-togethers during Wellness Week.

 Intern Stress Relief

 These are monthly conferences focused solely on wellness activities to give interns a chance to enjoy some time together away from the stress of their team phones and the floors.
-Fancier lunches are provided and there is plenty of opportunity to relax and unwind with co-interns.
+Lunches are provided and there is plenty of opportunity to relax and unwind with co-interns.

 Some of our recent seasonal wellness events have included pumpkin painting, winter coffee happy hour with a Barista making specialty drinks, and summer scavenger hunts around campus.

-This is an annual residency cooking competition held at Program Director Dr. Stewart’s house where residents compete to be crowned as JeffChef in three different categories.
+This is an annual residency cooking competition held where residents compete to be crowned as JeffChef in three different categories - appetizers, main dishes, and desserts.
 Faculty serve as judges for a wonderful evening of unwinding as a program and enjoying delicious food cooked by your co-residents.

-Our residency program has a dedicated space within the hospital with a coffee machine, couches, TV, and computer work stations, which serves as home base for the residents.
-This is where sign-out occurs for floor teams, and serves as a place residents can always come when they want to talk to a friend or colleague (and can usually enjoy a snack courtesy of the many food donations coordinated by the Wellness Committee!)
+Our residency program has a dedicated space within the hospital with a coffee machine, couches, TV, and computer workstations, which serve as a home base for the residents.
+This is where sign-out occurs for floor teams and serves as a place residents can always come when they want to talk to a friend or colleague (and can usually enjoy a snack courtesy of the many food donations coordinated by the Wellness Committee!)

 Residents have access to resources through Jefferson’s Employee Assistance Program (FirstCall) and the Emotional Health & Wellness Program for House Staff, which includes free and reduced-price counseling and psychiatry services.